This guide walks you through the process of creating a "hello world" Hypermedia Driven REST web service with Spring.

 are static methods on ControllerLinkBuilder

-that allow you to fake a method invocation on the controller.
-The LinkBuilder
+that let you fake a method invocation on the controller.
+The returned LinkBuilder

-returned will have inspected the controller method’s mapping annotation to build up exactly the URI the method is mapped to.
+will have inspected the controller method’s mapping annotation to build up exactly the URI to which the method is mapped.

 Spring HATEOAS respects various X-FORWARDED- headers.
 If you put a Spring HATEOAS service behind a proxy and properly configure it with X-FORWARDED-HOST headers, the resulting links will be properly formatted. |